JakeD520/Lucian/03_Episodes/S01E01/Scene 5.md

 _VAL lets the words hang, then laughs softly — not dismissive, but genuinely pleased.
 They tip their glass toward him._

+**VAL**
-**VAL** How refreshing.
+How refreshing.
 Most men recite their triumphs.
 You lead with recognition.

+**INTRUDER**
-**INTRUDER** Recognition IS the triumph, my friend.
+Recognition IS the triumph, my friend.
 The rest is just fucking chatter.

-_VAL nods slowly, savoring the line.
-They like this man.
-They could like him a lot._
+VAL nods slowly, savoring the line

-**VAL** (leaning forward, conspiratorial) Then consider yourself (beat) recognized.
+**VAL** (leaning forward, conspiratorial)
+Then consider yourself (beat) recognized.

 The INTRUDER grins.
 Settling into the cushions a bit more confident.